-Wherever you choose to install them, skylights can improve energy efficiency, brighten low-light areas, and provide a much-needed dimension to a wide variety of rooms.
+Wherever you choose to install them, skylights can improve energy efficiency.
+They brighten low-light areas and provide a much-needed dimension to a wide variety of rooms.
 In addition to providing extra light that can cut down on lighting costs, the amount of heat a skylight allows in can have a sizable impact on your energy bill.

-This guide will walk you through the different types and purposes of skylights so you can be sure you have the right skylight for your home.
+This guide will walk you through the different types and purposes of skylights so you can be sure you have the best skylights and skylight accessories for your home.

-There are three main types of skylights, ventilating (sometimes called "roof windows"), fixed, and tubular.
-They come in a range of different shapes, including flat, arched, domed, and pyramid.
+So, what are skylights?
+There are three main types of skylights, ventilating (sometimes called "roof windows"), fixed and tubular.
+They come in a range of different shapes, including flat, arched, domed and pyramid.

-Materials: Skylight glazing is generally made from plastic or glass.
+Popular Materials: Skylight panes, or glazing, is generally made from plastic or glass.
 Units with insulation tend to hold up longer than single-layer skylights.

 - Plastic glazing, often in the form of acrylics, is more economical and very sturdy.
 Unless it has a special coating, it can yellow over time and tends to allow more UV rays into the space.